gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Partition-Wide Settings
 -----------------------

-When building a mixed-language application it is important to be aware that Ada enforces some partition-wide settings that may implicitly impact the behavior of the other languages.
+When building a mixed-language application, you must be aware that Ada enforces some partition-wide settings that may implicitly impact the behavior of the other languages.

-This is the case of certain signals that are reserved to the implementation to implement proper Ada semantics (such as the behavior of ``abort`` statements).
+This is the case for certain signals that are reserved to the implementation to implement proper Ada semantics (such as the behavior of ``abort`` statements).
 It means that the Ada part of the application may override signal handlers that were previously installed by either the system or by other user code.

-If your application requires that either system or user signals be preserved then you need to instruct the Ada part not to install its own signal handler.
+If your application requires that either system or user signals be preserved, you need to instruct the Ada part not to install its own signal handler.
-This is done using ``pragma Interrupt_State`` that provides a general mechanism for overriding such uses of interrupts.
+You do this using ``pragma Interrupt_State`` that provides a general mechanism for overriding such uses of interrupts.

-Additionally, ``pragma Interrupts_System_By_Default`` can be used to default all interrupts to System.
+Additionally, you can use pragma ``Interrupts_System_By_Default`` to default all interrupts to System.

 The set of interrupts for which the Ada run-time library sets a specific signal